-Further, the amount by which the OUCC seeks to reduce the best estimate allegedly to remove the aeroderivative configuration does not follow from its own testimony.
-Witness Krieger provides the reduction in cost as a range of \$30-40 million, but he does not provide the methodology to arrive at this amount.
-Instead, he cites to witness Sanka.
-Pub.
-Ex.
-4 at 26.
-Witness Sanka does not provide the range cited by witness Krieger or even provide an estimate of the cost differential.
-She does, however, compare the cost of three aeroderivative units to the cost of a single larger frame unit using data pulled from her Confidential Attachment RS-3, and the math from her comparison produces a difference of \$37.6 million.
-Pub.
-Ex.
-3C at 9.
-The problem with this comparison is that a single larger frame unit does not possess the 10 minute cold start and ramp rates from smaller industrial units or aeroderivative units.
-Ms. Sanka stated that her objection was that NIPSCO allegedly did not evaluate a configuration with three smaller industrial frame units sized to match the aeroderivative units.
-Pub.
-Ex.
-3 at 6.
-Thus, the OUCC's proposed reduction is based upon a peaker that would not possess the start time and ramping rates that NIPSCO requires.
-The OUCC is comparing costs of smaller, more nimble units to a single larger industrial frame unit that would not address the 10 minute ramp requirements identified in the Flexibility Analysis.
+The OUCC seeks to reduce the best estimate to remove the aeroderivative configuration.
+Mr. Krieger provides the reduction in cost as a range of \$30-40 million; he does not provide the methodology to arrive at this amount.
+Ms. Sanka compared the cost of three aeroderivative units to the cost of a single larger frame unit using data pulled from Public Exhibit No. 3 Confidential Attachment RS-3, and her comparison produces a difference of \$37.6 million.
+The single larger frame unit, which Ms. Sanka used for comparison, does not possess the same 10-minute cold start and ramp rates that the smaller industrial units or aeroderivative units.
+Ms. Sanka stated her objection is that NIPSCO did not evaluate a configuration with three smaller industrial frame units sized to match the aeroderivative units.
+However, the OUCC's proposed reduction is based upon a peaker unit that would not possess the start time and ramping rates that NIPSCO requires.

-As to the costs and benefits of smaller units, the OUCC's and CAC's evidence fails to counter the important fact that aeroderivative turbines provide several key attributes that complement NIPSCO's largely renewable portfolio, including faster start capability than larger industrial frame units, the ability to start and stop multiple times per day without impacting maintenance cycles, and higher efficiency as compared to industrial frame gas turbines.
-Pet.
-Ex.
-4-R at 20-21, and Jt.
-Pet.
-Ex.
-3 at 3-4.
-The fast ramping capability of the aeroderivative turbines provides functionality that is essential to satisfying reliability needs within NIPSCO's service territory and the MISO footprint.
-This is not a matter of gold plating; an all-large industrial frame configuration simply would not satisfy these reliability needs.
-Importantly, while the OUCC claims that a specific cost-benefit analysis on the aeroderivative turbines is critical, they can cite to no other example where an electric utility has done the analysis they claim should have been done.
-Pet.
-Ex.
-11 at 12.
+The OUCC's and CAC's evidence fails to counter the fact that aeroderivative turbines provide several attributes that complement NIPSCO's largely renewable portfolio, including fast start capability, the ability to start and stop multiple times per day without impacting maintenance cycles, and high efficiency.
+The fast-ramping capability of the aeroderivative turbines provides functionality that will satisfy reliability needs within NIPSCO's service territory and the MISO footprint.

-The stability of the aeroderivative turbines' fast-ramping capability mitigates risk posed to customers from inadequate capacity.
-This is critical as CAC witness Ms. Sommer testifies (p.
-21 and Figure 1, p.
-24) that, if certain MISO market reforms are implemented, NIPSCO will likely need more capacity starting in 2028, even when assuming that the proposed CT Project enters into service.
+CAC witness Ms. Sommer testifies that, if certain MISO market reforms are implemented, NIPSCO will likely need more capacity starting in 2028, even if the proposed CT Project enters into service.
 It is this capacity potential that unlocks the unique customer benefit of the aeroderivative turbines.
-NIPSCO's rebuttal evidence, Pet.
-Ex.
-9-R at 5-6 establishes that, under the newly final GHG Rule, the aeroderivative units provide NIPSCO with flexibility to qualify as an "intermediate load unit" and potentially operate at greater capacity factors than an industrial frame unit, while remaining compliant with the Rule's emissions limits.
-Absent adequate capacity, in order to manage resource adequacy, NIPSCO will have to purchase capacity on the market.
-It is this rationale that drives us to decline CAC's invitation to prejudge NIPSCO's proactive capacity purchases as described by NIPSCO witness Stanley at p.
-6 of his supplemental testimony.
+NIPSCO's rebuttal evidence establishes that the aeroderivative units provide NIPSCO with flexibility to qualify as an intermediate load unit and potentially operate at greater capacity factors than an industrial frame unit, while remaining compliant with the Rule's emissions limits.
+Absent adequate capacity, to manage resource adequacy, NIPSCO will have to purchase capacity on the market.
+It is this rationale that drives us to decline CAC's invitation to prejudge NIPSCO's proactive capacity purchases as described by NIPSCO witness Mr. Stanley.